kevva/is-negative/readme.md

 _Note: This module doesn't consider `-0` to be a negative number.
 If you want to detect `-0`, use the [`negative-zero`](https://github.com/sindresorhus/negative-zero) module._

+## Related

+- [is-positive](https://github.com/kevva/is-positive) - Check if something is a positive number

 ## License

 MIT © [Kevin Martensson](http://github.com/kevva)